Ram Launches Retractable Center-Mounted Bed Step Option For Its Trucks

 Of note, Ram has a bed step option before, but it's on the side which makes it hard to use with the multi-function tailgate.
 These bed step options range from $304 to $365, depending on the type and usage.

-All these bed step options are available as part of the vehicle or as a standalone purchase, which is pretty cool if you currently have a Ram truck that you want to add this option on.
+All these bed steps are available as part of the vehicle or as a standalone purchase, which is pretty cool if you currently have a Ram truck that you want to add this option on.
 Moreover, these options come with standard Mopar factory-backed warranty coverage, which includes two years/unlimited miles from the date of purchase or up to the remainder of the vehicle's three-year/36,000-mile warranty.